kjaisingh/Artificial-Intelligence-Research-Papers/README.md

 In the network, there is a teacher network that looks at the colour image of the wall, and predicts the pose that the human is in.
 There is also a student network that has the signal as an input, and it learns what the different distributions mean, and how they relate to different human positions and poses.
 The teacher network shows the student network the correct results, and the student learns how to produce them from radio signals instead of images.

+Besides being used for motion capture in interactive video games, as well as helping create special effects for movies, pose estimation can also be used to help detect issues with a patient’s posture, track the activity of animals, understanding sign language and pedestrian activity in self-driving cars.

 * **July - [Phrank](https://www.nature.com/articles/s41436-018-0072-y)**